AlbayrakBurak/3D-Survivor-Game-Demo/README.md

 # Alictus_devcase_demo
-uncompleted Project, Demo work made with Unity.
+ Demo work made with Unity, uncompleted Project.
 Optimization and code editing incomplete, it works technically.
 It can be run properly by installing the simulator in Unity.